Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/ProjectReport.md

 There are a total of 48,842 instances (prior to any filtering), mix of continuous and discrete (train=32561, test=16281)

-Probability for the label '>50K'  : 23.93% / 24.78% (without unknowns)
+Probability for the label '>50 K': 23.93% / 24.78% (without unknowns)

-Probability for the label '<=50K' : 76.07% / 75.22% (without unknowns)
+Probability for the label '<=50 K': 76.07% / 75.22% (without unknowns)

-TARGET: Income class >50K, <=50K.
+TARGET: Income class >50 K, <=50 K.

 FEATURES: Age, work class, education level, education level, race, sex, hours of work per week, etc.

 ### Data Exploration with IDEAR Utility
 Data exploration is performed using the Python 3 [IDEAR (Interactive Data Exploration and Reporting) utility](https://github.com/Azure/Azure-TDSP-Utilities/tree/master/DataScienceUtilities/DataReport-Utils/Python) published as a part of [TDSP suite of data science tools](https://github.com/Azure/Azure-TDSP-Utilities).
-This utility helps to generate standardized data exporation reports for data containing numerical and categorical features and target.
-Details of how the Python 3 IDEAR utility was used is provided bleow.
+This utility helps to generate standardized data exploration reports for data containing numerical and categorical features and target.
+Details of how the Python 3 IDEAR utility was used is provided below.

 The location of the final data exploration report is here: (.\Docs\DeliveralbeDocs\IDEAR.html).